Fingolfin69/app-canton/doc/APDU.md

 **Processing Algorithm:**

+1. Derivation path and optional 24 bytes attestation challenge is received in the first APDU.
-1. Each fully received transaction is hashed using PURPOSE_TOPOLOGY_TRANSACTION_SIGNATURE (purpose 11)
+2. Each fully received transaction is hashed using PURPOSE_TOPOLOGY_TRANSACTION_SIGNATURE (purpose 11)
-2. Individual 34-byte hashes are collected and sorted lexicographically in hex format
+3. Individual 34-byte hashes are collected and sorted lexicographically in hex format
-3. Once all transaction messages are received, hashes are sorted lexicographically in hex format.
+4. Once all transaction messages are received, hashes are sorted lexicographically in hex format.
-4. Sorted hashes are concatenated with length prefixes:
+5. Sorted hashes are concatenated with length prefixes:
    - 4-byte count of hashes
    - For each hash: 4-byte length (34) + 34-byte hash data
-5. Final 34 bytes hash computed using PURPOSE_MULTI_TOPOLOGY_TRANSACTION_SIGNATURE (purpose 55)
+6. Final 34 bytes hash computed using PURPOSE_MULTI_TOPOLOGY_TRANSACTION_SIGNATURE (purpose 55).
+If the challenge was provided in the first APDU, it is signed with the attestation key (signing data = multihash + challenge).
-6. Returns 64-byte Ed25519 signature (not DER-encoded)
+7. Returns 64-byte Ed25519 signature and challenge signature if challenge was provided.

 #### SIGN_PREPARED_TRANSACTION (P1 = 0x02) Example